TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-Installed the Rewrite Module for IIS inside Azure VM (Step-4)
+Installed the Rewrite Module for IIS inside Azure VM (Step-4) - The Rewrite Module in osTicket refers to a feature in the web server (like Apache or IIS) that allows for URL rewriting.
+It enables clean, user-friendly URLs by transforming complex or dynamic URLs into simpler, more readable ones.
+This module is often required during the installation of osTicket to improve usability and SEO by ensuring URLs are easy to navigate and index.
 </p>
 <br />